chikuzen/GenericFilters/readme.rst

 This plugin modifies all pixel values various algorithm.

-Currentry, Tweak has eight functions as follows.
+Currentry, Tweak has eleven functions as follows.

 All functions are supported 8/9/10/16bit planar formats.